-Biology Honors: Special Dissection
+Honors: Dissection

-Prerequisites: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a grade of "B" or better; an ability to work independently; permission of the Division Dean based on instructor availability.
+Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a grade of B or better; an ability to work independently; permission of the Division Dean based on instructor availability.
 An independent study project designed to increase understanding of human anatomy through detailed dissection and other projects assigned by the supervising instructor.
 The student will be evaluated through oral examination and evaluation of dissections.
-May be repeated to a maximum of 6 units, including initial enrollment.
 One and one-half to six hours weekly by arrangement.

-Review of Scientific Principles of Pre-Nursing Prerequisite: CONDITION OF ENROLLMENT: Current acceptance or on the waiting list of an RN Program.
+BIO 160 2 Units Review of Scientific Principles of Pre-Nursing Prerequisite: CONDITION OF ENROLLMENT: Current acceptance or on the waiting list of an RN Program.
 This course focuses on science and mathematics topics that are critical to success for students entering an RN program.
 This course provides a review of select anatomy, physiology, chemistry, nutrition, microbiology, and mathematics topics for students entering nursing school.
-This course is especially designed for students that have had an extended time period between finishing their pre-nursing requirements and entering nursing school.
-(Same as MATH 160) Pass / No Pass Class.
-Eight hours lecture.
-(4 week course)
+This course is especially designed for students that have had an extended time period between finishing their prenursing requirements and entering nursing school.
+(Same as MATH 160) Pass/No Pass Class.
+Eight hours lecture (4 week course).